Get Involved: Become a Volunteer

 • Leadership.
 Demonstrate and hone your leadership skills.
 As a volunteer and leader, serving FICP provides hands-on leadership training, both in practice and through formal education.

 • Improve your communications effectiveness.
-Serving FICP will introduce you to different ways of communicating, whether in person, virtually, by email, or through social media.
+Serving FICP will introduce you to different ways of communicating, whether in person, virtually, by email or through social media.
 Working with various audiences, you will have opportunities to practice speaking, writing, listening and observing non-verbal communication.

 • Build self-confidence and self-awareness.
 By the end of their terms, FICP Volunteers usually show more confidence and awareness compared to when they began.
 Serving FICP will challenge you to learn about your values, beliefs, strengths and weaknesses.
 Most leave with improved executive presence.